zuozhenggh/learning-library/data-management-library/goldengate/ogg-to-ggs/introduction/introduction.md

 To successfully complete this LiveLab, you must have an on premise or Marketplace Oracle GoldenGate installation.

+*Note: If you have a **Free Trial** account, when your Free Trial expires your account will be converted to an **Always Free** account.
+You will not be able to conduct Free Tier workshops unless the Always Free environment is available. **[Click here for the Free Tier FAQ page.](https://www.oracle.com/cloud/free/faq.html)***

 ### Lab Breakdown

 * Lab 1: Create OCI GoldenGate resources